-The Victorian Defence Industry Supply Chain Program (VDISCP) offers up to $50,000 to help Victorian Small to Medium Enterprises (SMEs*) compete for and win more defence and national security related work.
+The Victorian Defence Industry Supply Chain Program (VDISCP) offers up to $100,000 to help Victorian Small to Medium Enterprises (SMEs) compete for and win more defence, aerospace or security related work.

 Future Industries is about supporting investment in high-growth industries through industry excellence and development projects, including establishing collaborative networks and building supply chain readiness capabilities.

-The Victorian Defence Industry Supply Chain Program (VDISCP) is a Future Industries initiative that will support Victorian Small to Medium Enterprises (SMEs*) to win more domestic and international defence and national security supply chain work.
+VDISCP is a Future Industries initiative that will support Victorian SMEs to win more domestic and international defence, aerospace or security supply chain work.

-The program is open to Victorian SMEs seeking to gain relevant accreditations, prepare tenders, and meet industry specific compliance requirements in the defence and national security industries.
-It is underpinned by the Defence Technologies sector strategy, which outlines the government's plan for supporting Victoria's thriving defence industry, creating jobs for Victorians, increasing investment in the State and boosting exports.
+The program is open to Victorian SMEs seeking to win more defence, aerospace or security related work by supporting capital expenditure to meet industry specific compliance requirements.
+It flows from the Defence Technologies Sector Strategy, which outlines the government's plan for supporting Victoria's thriving defence industry, creating jobs for Victorians, increasing investment in the State and boosting exports.

 Read the strategy here at: www.business.vic.gov.au/futureindustries

-Up to $50,000 to effectively compete for and potentially win defence and national security related contracts.
+Up to $100,000 to compete for and potentially win defence, aerospace and national security related contracts.

-To be eligible for support, applicants must be a Victorian SME* that is currently engaged in a defence or national security supply chain or be able to demonstrate a genuine intent to enter a defence or national security supply chain.
+To be eligible for support, applicants must be a Victorian SME that is currently engaged in a defence, aerospace or security supply chain or be able to demonstrate a genuine intent to enter a defence, aerospace or security supply chain.